-- 1. Go to 🥸, select Authentication > GigaVUE-FM User Management. - 2.
-In the User Management page that appears, click Tokens.
+- 1. Go to , select Authentication > GigaVUE-FM User Management.
+The User Management page appears. - 2.
+In the User Management page, click Tokens.

 Note: If you are a user with write access, then you can view a drop- down list under Tokens.
 Select Current User Tokens to create a token.